Knight of Cups (film)

 Knight of Cups is a 2015 American drama film written and directed by Terrence Malick and produced by Nicolas Gonda, Sarah Green and Ken Kao.
 The film features an ensemble cast, starring Christian Bale as the central character.

 The film follows screenwriter Rick (Bale) on an odyssey through Los Angeles and Las Vegas as he undertakes a series of adventures with colorful figures, identified by seven tarot cards from the Major Arcana, with Bale as the Knight of Cups.
-The film is loosely inspired by, and at times quotes directly from, the 1678 Christian allegory The Pilgrim's Progress, the Acts of Thomas passage "Hymn of the Pearl," and Suhrawardi's A Tale of the Western Exile.
+The film is loosely inspired by, and at times quotes directly from, the 1678 Christian allegory The Pilgrim's Progress, the Acts of Thomas passage "Hymn of the Pearl", and Suhrawardi's A Tale of the Western Exile.

-After over two years in post-production, the film premiered in the main competition section at the 65th Berlin International Film Festival on February 8, 2015 to mixed reviews.
-It was released in the United States on March 4, 2016, by Broad Green Pictures to more mixed reviews from critics and audiences alike.
+After over two years in post-production, the film premiered on February 8, 2015 in the main competition section at the 65th Berlin International Film Festival.
+It was released in the United States on March 4, 2016 by Broad Green Pictures, to mixed reviews from critics.

 Plot

-Rick is a screenwriter living in Los Angeles, California.
-He is successful in his career, but his life feels empty.
-Haunted by the death of one brother and the dire circumstances of the other, he finds temporary solace in Hollywood excess.
-Women provide a distraction from the daily pain he endures, and every encounter brings him closer to finding his place in the world.

-The film is divided into eight chapters (each named after a tarot card from the Major Arcana except the final chapter, "Freedom"), plus a prologue, each loosely based around the central character's relationship with somebody in his life:
+The film is divided into ten chapters (most of which are named after a tarot card from the Major Arcana or Minor Arcana except the final chapter, "Freedom"), each loosely focusing on one of the film's characters:

-I. The Moon – Della, a rebellious young woman.
+I. Knight of Cups – The opening title card serves as the initial "significator" card which represents the person being given the tarot reading (the querent).
+We're introduced to Rick, an aimless Hollywood screenwriter distracted by women and life's pleasures.

 II.
-The Hanged Man – His brother Barry and father Joseph.
+The Moon – Della, a rebellious young woman.

 III.
-The Hermit – Tonio, an amoral playboy.
+The Hanged Man – His unstable brother Barry and elderly father Joseph, with both of whom he commiserates about the loss of his brother Billy.

 IV.
-Judgment – His physician ex-wife Nancy.
+The Hermit – Tonio, a wealthy libertine.

-V. The Tower – Helen, a serene model.
+V. Judgment – His former wife Nancy, a physician.

 VI.
-The High Priestess – Karen, a spirited, playful stripper.
+The Tower – Herb, a powerful executive who tries to persuade Rick to take a higher position in the movie business.

 VII.
-Death – Elizabeth, a married woman with whom he has a relationship and who becomes pregnant with a child that may be his.
+The Sun – Helen, a serene but reserved and reflective model.
+(This is the only known chapter introduced not by an ordinary title card, but by a shot of the tarot card itself.
+Editor Keith Fraase has confirmed this shot was a chapter marker.)

 VIII.
+The High Priestess – Karen, a free-spirited, playful stripper who accompanies Rick on an excursion to Las Vegas.

+IX.
+Death – Elizabeth, a married woman with whom he has a romance and who then miscarries a child that may or may not have been his.

-Freedom – Isabel, an innocent who helps him see a way forward.
+X. Freedom – Isabel, an apparently symbolic woman seen only in brief glimpses, who helps him see a way forward.
+(The final segment diverges from the Tarot theme, as there is no "Freedom" card.)